KomodoHQ/komodo-operations-handbook/our-tools-and-tech.md

 Generally, PHP projects will come in one of 3 variants.

 #### Laravel
 [Laravel](https://laravel.com/) is our preferred PHP stack for most projects.
-Its straightforward, well supported, scaleable, and has a good library of tools, components and libraries to aid in development.
+It's straightforward, well supported, scalable, and has a good library of tools, components and libraries to aid in development.

 #### Symfony
 [Symfony](https://symfony.com/) is used on one specific project.
-Its powerful and fast, but complicated.
+It's powerful and fast, but complicated.

 #### WordPress
 [WordPress](https://en-gb.wordpress.org/) is the worlds most widely used CMS.
-We tend to treat it as a necessary evil, appropraite for some projects.
+We tend to treat it as a necessary evil, appropriate for some projects.
 Checkout `Sage`, `Bedrock` and `Trellis` by [Roots](https://roots.io/) as they will **REALLY** help you in getting started and creating a secure, maintainable and well structured site.

 ### JavaScript Lead Web